Indigenous peoples of Oaxaca: Popoloco

 The name "Popoloco" is a Náhuatl word meaning "incomprehensible", and is applied to several unrelated people.

 The Popoluca of Oaxaca call themselves Homshuk, which means "God of Corn".

 In the 2000 census, only 61 Popoloco speakers were counted in Oaxaca.

 The language is related to Mazatec and Chochotec.

 Amuzgo-Mixtecan group

 Mixtec

 The Mixtec inhabit Oaxaca, Guerrero and Puebla in a region known as La Mixteca.
 The Mixtecan languages form an important branch of the Otomanguean language family.

 The term Mixtec (Mixteco in Spanish) comes from the Nahuatl word Mixtecapan, or "place of the cloud-people."

 Amuzgo

-Amuzgo is an Oto-Manguean language spoken in the Costa Chica region of Guerrero and Oaxaca by about 44,000 speakers.
+The Amuzgo language is spoken in the Costa Chica region of Guerrero and Oaxaca by about 44,000 speakers.

 The name Amuzgo is claimed to be a Nahuatl exonym but its meaning is shrouded in controversy; multiple proposals have been made, including /[amoʃ-ko]/ 'moss-in'.

 A significant percentage of the Amuzgo speakers are monolingual; the remainder also speak Spanish.

 Four variants of Amuzgo are officially recognized by the governmental agency, the Instituto Nacional de Lenguas Indígenas (INALI).